JSMarsh813/only-bangers/README.md

 ```

+✅ 3.
+Avoid private information from being unintentionally shared / Its vital to maintain the cozy private atmosphere of technical community spaces

+- Added a checkbox saying the user agrees the content meets community guidelines (only sharing public content)

+- Require that each post have a url, to ensure each is publically shared content

+- Add a flag report form & database so users can notify us about content which does that not meet community guidelines or suggest edits to the posts (ex: suggesting additional tags)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONCERNS -->

 ### Concerns To Solve

-1. ✅ Done: Avoid private information from being unintentionally shared / Its vital to maintain the cozy private atmosphere of technical community spaces

-- ✅ Solution (Done): Added a checkbox saying the user agrees the content meets community guidelines (only sharing public content)
-- ✅ Solution (Done): Require that each post have a url, to ensure each is publically shared content
-- ✅ Solution (Done): Add a flag report form & database so users can notify us about content which does that not meet community guidelines or suggest edits to the posts (ex: suggesting additional tags)

-2. Avoiding duplicate content
+1. Avoiding duplicate content
    Multiple posts can be about different sections of the same peice of content, like a video.
 Which is exactly what we want.
 However, someone can reshare that specific clip/section of the content unintentionally

-- 2a: Potential Solution 1: Add a database which links urls to specific posts.
+- 1a: Potential Solution 1: Add a database which links urls to specific posts.
 So when a user creates a post, it will look up if that url exists and then add the posts id to it, to link the two databases.

   - Con: This would require extra database requests